-This page answers the most frequently asked questions about our Uber-G Camera HW (hardware) score, which is driven by technical data and our proprietary algorithm.
+This page answers the most frequently asked questions about our CAMERA HW (hardware) score, which is driven by technical data and our proprietary algorithm.

-Goal: the Camera HW’s assesses how strong a mobile camera system is in the following contexts: Day, Night, Ultrawide and Zoom photography.
+Goal: the CAMERA HW score assesses how strong a mobile camera system is in the following contexts: Day, Night, Ultrawide, and Zoom photography.
 We call these the “pillars of mobile photography”.

 A camera hardware score is an objective rating that is computed by an algorithm based on the technical data (specifications) of the rear camera system of a mobile phone with one or multiple cameras.
 The goal is to quantify how “powerful” the camera hardware is (sensors + optics).

 There are 1000 new phones on the market every year.
-Most of them will never have their cameras thouroughly tested and rated.
+Most of them will never have their cameras thoroughly tested and rated.
 Our camera hardware score has been created to accurately rate more mobile cameras, faster.
-Ubergizmo’s Camera HW score saves time for both experts and novices alike.
+Ubergizmo’s CAMERA HW score saves time for both experts and novices alike.

 When experts look at a mobile camera system, they use their knowledge and experience to gauge how powerful (“good”) they expect it to be.
 Similarly, people evaluating a car might look at Horsepower or Torque, or check the BTUs for a gas burner or furnace.
 They could influence whether or not you consider a product.

 Just like our CAMERA IQ scores (image-quality), our CAMERA HW score boils down to the hardware strength for typical use cases: Day+Night, Ultrawide, and Zoom photography.
 Day/Night photos are using the “Wide” primary camera.

 Ubergizmo’s proprietary algorithm looks at the technical data we have gathered for all available cameras and computes how each contributes to the overall score.